 This hotel overlooks the Willamette River and sits directly across the street from the festival.
 After-Hours shows featuring festival headliners take place in the Grand Ballroom.

-The RiverPlace Hotel, located directly behind our Brewery Main Stage at the south end of the park.
+The RiverPlace Hotel, located directly behind our Main Stage at the south end of the park, is as close as it gets.

 - Your festival passes